stefanlupu/Cellular-Automata/Ant/README.md

 right on the edge or once in the 'highway' stage they reach the edge of the screen.

 ### TO RUN:
-1. change into the directory that contains the folder: Game_of_Life
+1. change into the directory that contains the folder: Ant
 2. run `love Ant` into your terminal